Profile API

 Add API key

-A data access token enables your downstream real-time use cases to read data the Profile API.
+An API key enables your downstream use cases to read data from the Profile API.

-To add a data access token for the Profile API
+To add an API key for the Profile API

 Step 1.

-Open the Users & Activity page.
+Open the Settings page, and then select the Security tab.
 Under API keys click Add API key.

 Step 2.